Selection Trust

 Selection Trust was a British mining finance house.
 It was started in 1913 by A. Chester Beatty, a mining engineer from the United States.
 After the end of the First World War, Beatty built up a substantial portfolio of mining interests, many of them in Africa, but others in Serbia and in Siberia.
 Initially the company began operations by sharing an office at Number One London Wall in the City of London with the consulting firm of Herbert Hoover, a fellow American mining engineer.

 The company was chiefly known for its investments in mining for base metals, diamonds and oil.
-The countries in which it operated included the US, Canada, Mexico, Nicaragua, Guatemala, Chile, Brazil, Peru, Burma, Australia, South Africa, Angola, Tanzania, Northern Rhodesia, Sierra Leone, Gold Coast, French Guinea, Botswana, Hungary, Russia, Yugoslavia and the USSR.
+The countries in which it operated included the US, Canada, Mexico, Nicaragua, Guatemala, Chile, Brazil, Peru, Burma, Australia, South Africa, Angola, Tanzania, Northern Rhodesia, Sierra Leone, the Gold Coast, French Guinea, Botswana, Hungary, Russia, Yugoslavia and the USSR.
 It was pioneer in the early days of the North Sea oil and gasfields.